menu

 Demographics

-The percentage of adults in Lost Nation - Delmar with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.64% of adults in Lost Nation - Delmar have a bachelor's degree or advanced degree.
+In terms of college education, Lost Nation - Delmar is nearly on par with the US average for all cities of 21.84%: 19.43% of adults 25 and older in Lost Nation - Delmar have a bachelor's degree or advanced degree.

 The people who call Lost Nation - Delmar home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lost Nation - Delmar residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lost Nation - Delmar include German, Irish, English, Dutch, and Scottish.
+Important ancestries of people in Lost Nation - Delmar include German, Irish, English, Norwegian, and Dutch.

 The most common language spoken in Lost Nation - Delmar is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include French and African languages.

 Notable & Unique Neighborhood Characteristics